2019 Gardening in Nevada

 Must-attend classes for Northern Nevada gardeners

-Gardening in Nevada: The Bartley Ranch Series are free classes cosponsored by Washoe County Regional Parks and Open Space and University of Nevada Cooperative Extension.
-These classes are held yearly in February and March at Bartley Ranch (600 Bartley Ranch Rd.) in Reno.
-Taught by Certified Master Gardener volunteers and UNCE horticulture experts, these classes are a must-attend for Nevada gardeners.
+Gardening in Nevada: The Bartley Ranch Series are free classes cosponsored by Washoe County Regional Parks and Open Space, Washoe County and University of Nevada Cooperative Extension.
+These classes are held yearly in February and March at Bartley Ranch (600 Bartley Ranch Rd.) in Reno on Tuesdays from 6 to 8 p.m.
+Taught by Certified Master Gardener volunteers and Cooperative Extension horticulture experts, these classes are a must-attend for Nevada gardeners.
 Class topics vary by year according to the needs of the local community.
-Examples of classes taught are:

-- 28: Successful Vegetable Gardening – Randy Robison, Cooperative Extension Master Gardener Volunteer, will share his secrets to harvesting abundant, award-winning produce from raised garden beds in our high desert climate.
-He will share information about amending the soil to help plants, crop rotation strategies to increase yields and companion planting to discourage pests.
+- March 26th: Successful Vegetable Gardening – Randy Robison, Master Gardener volunteer, will share his secrets to harvesting abundant, award-winning produce from raised garden beds in our high desert climate.
+Randy will share information about amending the soil to help plants, crop rotation strategies to increase yields and Companion planting to discourage pests.

 To view information on past Gardening in Nevada programs, visit the program pages below.